educational-resources-and-services/bibletags-versification/README.md

     wordRanges: ["1-3","7-9"],
   }
 ```

-For more information on this project, see the [Bible Tags website](https://bibletags.org).

 [UnfoldingWord's Versification data](https://github.com/unfoldingWord-dev/uw-api) used in part to develop versification mappings and tests.
 (See the `imports` directory.)